-The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance, Ministry of Labor (the Bureau of Labor Insurance) in accordance with the provisions of the Labor Pension Act.
+The Company allocated 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance, Ministry of Labor (the Bureau of Labor Insurance) in accordance with the provisions of the Labor Pension Act.
 Under this defined contribution plan, the Company allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligations thereafter.

-The Company's pension costs under the defined contribution method were \$4,461 and \$3,659 for the years ended December 31, 2021 and 2020, respectively.
+The pension costs of the Company under the defined contribution method were \$6,505 and \$4,461 for the years ended December 31, 2022 and 2021, respectively.
 Payment was made to the Bureau of Labor Insurance.